swiss-ai-center/documentation/docs/how-to-guides/how-to-create-a-new-service.md

 ### Where to host the service's code

-It is not mandatory to host the service's code to use the Core engine.
+It is not mandatory to host the service's code to use the Core AI Engine.

 If you want to host the service's code, we recommend Git with the help of [GitHub](../explanations/about-github.md).